dongjunhwang/dongjunhwang.github.io/index.md

 (Updated in 2022.11)
-Curriculum vitae can download <b><a href="https://drive.google.com/file/d/15Z6ONVVo2iHMkHzuZ6z-MsQJ-LIROeHv/view?usp=sharing">HERE</a></b>.
+Curriculum vitae can download <b><a href="https://drive.google.com/file/d/1LnZycFm0Gy1VMBwk7wCLQpjANooiMly1/view?usp=share_link">HERE</a></b>.

 <!-- <b><a href="https://drive.google.com/file/d/15Z6ONVVo2iHMkHzuZ6z-MsQJ-LIROeHv/view?usp=sharing">Curriculum Vitae</a></b> -->

-I am a M.S student in <b>Artificial Intelligence</b> at Sogang University and advised by Professor <a href="https://sites.google.com/site/junsukchoe/">Junsuk Choe</a> with 0+ years.
+I am an M.S. student in Artificial Intelligence at Sogang University and advised by Professor <a href="https://sites.google.com/site/junsukchoe/">Junsuk Choe</a>.
 I obtained my B.S in Computer Science and Engineering at Sogang University in 2022.

 My specialties include <mark>weak-labeled data-driven learning</mark> in object localization, semantic, and instance segmentation.
 To improve the performance of weak supervision, I mainly focus on finding hidden information in the dataset and neural network.